 The older I get, the more it becomes clear that friendship is a skill just like anything else.
 It takes practice to know how to relate to people and navigate inevitable conflict.
 Jesus had His share of detractors.
 Even His own brothers didn’t believe in Him at first (John 7:3-5).
 Yet He “grew in favor with God and man” (Luke 2:52), so He clearly had friends and practiced relationship skills over the years.

 I stopped writing, sat back on the couch, and looked out the window.
-Jesus’ life before the age of 30 — at least what we know of it — could best be described in one word: ordinary.
+Jesus’ life before the age of 30 — at least what we know of his 20s and younger — could best be described in one word: ordinary.

 Why are we afraid to be ordinary?